Director / Assistant Head Coach, 18's

 J.J. graduated from Holy Cross High School in 1993 and attended college at the Alamo Community Colleges.
 His plans are to return to the college life and graduate with a degree in Human Resources.

-He took his 14’s team, and in 2012, the San Antonio Chief’s Volleyball Club was born!
-Presently, he is the Director and the Head Coach of the 17’s team.
+In 2012, he took his 14’s team, and the San Antonio Chief’s Volleyball Club was born!
+Presently, he is the Director and the Assistant Head Coach of the 18’s team.

-J.J. has been married for almost 10 years and has two beautiful daughters, Sommer and Izabella.
+J.J. has been married for almost 11 years to his wife, Cyndi, and have two beautiful daughters, Sommer and Izabella.
 They are his number one supporters!

 Strength and Conditioning Coach